 Welcome to the research guide for the General Education course Youth Cultures.
-Here you will find resources that you can use to find information for research on your chosen youth culture.
-For help with research, please contact your librarian at email@example.com or schedule an appointment below.
+Use this guide to do research on your chosen youth culture.
+For help with research, please contact your librarian at firstname.lastname@example.org or schedule an appointment to the right.

-This research guide is intended to help you find information and sources for your project proposal / annotate bibliography / context/background section.
+This guide is intended to help you find information and sources for your project proposal / annotate bibliography / context/background section assignments.

 Depending on the culture you choose there are many other possible resources you could search.
 For example: if music is a defining or major aspect of your culture you may want to search in some of our Music databases.

 As you're viewing database results, remember to carefully evaluate whether a source is appropriate and relevant to your topic.
 A couple of questions you might ask yourself:

 You may be allowed to use a few popular sources in addition to your top-tier scholarly sources.
 These newspaper databases will help you locate newspaper and magazine articles and possibly get access to back issues of publications that you wouldn't be able to get through Google.
 Keep in mind that you'll need to evaluate these sources for credibility as well.